 The source is the DIRCE (INE's business register).

-The DIRCE has been used as the framework for the survey, which contains information on the main economic activity and on the number of employees in enterprises, enabling their stratification according to these concepts.
-Also featured in this directory is other data on the identification and location of the statistical units, which are necessary for collecting the information correctly.
+The DIRCE has been used as the framework for the survey, which contains information on the main economic activity and on the number of employees in companies, allowing for stratification according to these concepts This directory also includes other data on the identification and location of statistical units, which are necessary for the correct collection of information.

-The data contained in the DIRCE is obtained using administrative sources, mainly coming from the Tax Agency and Social Security, and is completed with information from the statistical operations of the INE.
+The data contained in the DIRCE are obtained using administrative sources, primarily coming from the Tax Agency and Social Security, and are completed with information from the statistical operations of the INE.

 Sample or census

-Some strata are investigated exhaustively (strata with enterprises with 200 or more employees) and in the remaining strata, a systematic selection with a random start is carried out, having previously ordered enterprises by size.
+In some strata, the research is exhaustive (strata with companies with 200 or more employees) and in the remaining strata, a systematic selection is carried out with a random start, having previously ordered the companies by size.

 The sample size was calculated to provide indicators of the variables turnover and employment representative.
 The sample consists of approximately 28,000 enterprises.